-- when requiring a break, park away from the taxi rank so as not to invite customers for hiring. - They do not use their blue badge to gain an unfair advantage in accessing a rank or to secure a position on a rank.
+- When requiring a break, park away from the taxi rank so as not to invite customers for hiring. - They do not use their blue badge to gain an unfair advantage in accessing a rank or to secure a position on a rank. - Licensed drivers continually parking on double yellow lines whilst waiting to join the taxi rank or feeder rank particularly are in breach of the Road Traffic Act and infringements may result in penalty points being issued.